Robert Culp: Television performances

 Culp co-starred in The Greatest American Hero as tough veteran FBI Special Agent Bill Maxwell, who teams up with a high-school teacher who receives superpowers from extraterrestrials.
 He wrote and directed the second-season finale episode "Lilacs, Mr. Maxwell", with free rein to do the episode as he saw fit.
 The show lasted three years from 1981 to 1983.
-He reprised the role in the spin-off pilot The Greatest American Heroine and a voice-over on the stop-motion sketch comedy Robot Chicken.
+He reprised the role in the spin-off pilot The Greatest American Heroine.
 During that time, Culp was rumored to replace Larry Hagman as J. R. Ewing in Dallas.
 However, Culp firmly denied this, insisting he would never leave his role as Bill Maxwell.

-In 1987, he reunited with Cosby on The Cosby Show, playing Dr. Cliff Huxtable's old friend Scott Kelly.
+Culp reunited with Cosby on The Cosby Show in the episode "Bald and Beautiful" (1987), playing Dr. Cliff Huxtable's old friend Scott Kelly.
 The name was a combination of their I Spy characters' names.

-Culp had a recurring role on Everybody Loves Raymond as Warren Whelan, the father of Debra Barone and father-in-law of Ray Barone.
-He appeared on episodes of other television programs, including a 1961 season-three episode of Bonanza titled "Broken Ballad", as well as The Golden Girls, The Nanny, The Girls Next Door, and Wings.
-He was the voice of the character Halcyon Renard in the Disney adventure cartoon Gargoyles.

 In I Spy Returns (1994), a nostalgic television movie, Culp and Cosby reprised their roles as Robinson and Scott for the first time since 1968.
 Culp and Cosby reunited one last time on the television show Cosby in an episode entitled "My Spy" (1999), in which Cosby's character, Hilton Lucas, dreams he is Alexander Scott on a mission with Kelly Robinson.

+Culp appeared on episodes of other television programs, including The Golden Girls where he played Simon, Blanche's beau, in the episode titled "Like the Beep Beep Beep of My Tom Tom" (1990), as well as Murder, She Wrote, Matlock, Who's the Boss?, Dr. Quinn, Medicine Woman, The Nanny, and Wings.
+From 1995 to 1996, he was the voice of the character Halcyon Renard in the Disney adventure cartoon Gargoyles.
+Culp also appeared on Walker, Texas Ranger as Lyle Pike in the episode "Trust No One" (1995).

-Robert Culp also appeared on Walker, Texas Ranger as Lyle Pike in the episode "Trust No One" (February 18, 1995).
-In 1997, he played a CIA agent and the father of Dr. Jesse Travis on Diagnosis Murder along with Barbara Bain, Robert Vaughn, and Patrick Macnee.
+From 1996 to 2004, Culp had a recurring role on Everybody Loves Raymond as Warren Whelan, the father of Debra Barone and father-in-law of Ray Barone.
+He played a CIA agent and the father of Dr. Jesse Travis on Diagnosis: Murder in the episode "Discards" (1997), along with Barbara Bain, Robert Vaughn, and Patrick Macnee.
+In 2007, he did a voice-over on the stop-motion sketch comedy Robot Chicken.